nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 }
 ```

- * _bootstrap_: Path to the script that contains the bootstrap for the plugin (could be omitted, if portalCustomClientServices is used)
+ * _bootstrap_: Path to the script that contains the bootstrap for the plugin (could be omitted if portalCustomClientServices is used)
  * _portalCustomClientServices_: A map of client services that should be injected in the _clientServices_ object the
   Portal Apps receive.
 The value (in this example MY_CUSTOM_SERVICE) needs to be an existing global variable on the page (in _window_).